smbutterfield/ibmt17-18/_09-non-chord-tones/a1-ov-nonchordtones.md

     - type of movement used to leave the NCT
     - direction from which the NCT is left *in realtion to the preparation*

-By describing these characteristics, we can create definitions for A *passsing tone* (PT) is a non-chord tone which is approached by step and left by step in the same direction.
+By describing these characteristics, we can create definitions for A *passing tone* (PT) is a non-chord tone which is approached by step and left by step in the same direction.

 A *neighbor tone* (NT) is a non-chord tone which is approached by step and left by step in the opposite direction.